 100% exemption

-It depends on where you live and what type of panels you're installing.
-With the winter months in South Carolina being very mild, you have significant leeway to install your panels, though they won't reach peak performance until summer arrives.
+It depends on your location and the kind of panels you plan to use.
+With the winter months in South Carolina being very mild, you have a wide time window to install your panels, though they won't reach peak performance until summer arrives.